White House Senior Staffer Resigns After Domestic Abuse Allegations

 Two ex-wives have accused Porter of physical abuse, with one telling news outlets of incidents years ago when Porter punched her in the face and choked her, while another spoke of emotional abuse and being grabbed and pulled from the shower.

-Responding to the accusations in a statement read by White House press secretary Sarah Sanders, Porter called them "outrageous" and "simply false."
+Responding to the accusations in a statement read by White House press secretary Sarah Huckabee Sanders, Porter called them "outrageous" and "simply false."

 Sanders confirmed Porter's resignation Wednesday, though she said he would not immediately leave his job in an effort to "ensure that there's a smooth transition going forward."